Mayovka, Kaliningrad Oblast

+History

 It was founded around the Ordensburg fortress Georgenburg ("George's castle") by the Teutonic Order.
 This fortress is still the best preserved medieval castle in the oblast.
-The German-inhabited town became famous from a local stable for the Trakehner horse breed.
+The village became famous from a local stable for the Trakehner horse breed.
+Lithuanian and German church services were held at the local church.
+In the 1880s, it had a population of 446, entirely Lutheran by confession.

 The town became a part of the Soviet Union in 1945 following World War II and was repopulated with Russians.
 It was given its present name, which means a celebration of the International Workers' Day (May 1) in Russian.